GregorR/style/STYLE.md

 ## Non-Rules

-Lots of commonly cites “rules” are actually good, solid advice.
+Lots of commonly cites “rules” are fine guidelines.
 For as much as I hate Strunk and White, 80% of that book is really good, solid advice on writing.
 The problem is that the remaining 20% is so unrelated to good writing that it's maliciously bad advice, which hinders good writing instead of advancing it.

 Here are some commonly cited “rules” which specifically *ought to be broken*, because they actively hinder clarity for no reason: